Glitterbag3000/WingmanReloaded/installation.md

 ## Choose Aspect Ratio

 > Determine the aspect ratio of your game resolution.
 Use [**Aspect Ratio Calulator**](https://andrew.hedges.name/experiments/aspect_ratio/) to determine which aspect ratio to choose.

-* Standard is 16:9 aspect ratio, and is default
-* Classic is 4:3 ( 12:9 )
-* Cinematic is 21:9
-  * Also a submitted 43:18 aspect ( 21.5:9 )
-* UltraWide is 32:9
+> The aspect ratio is a fraction based on the height and width of your screen

+* When the game is running, pressing Get Ratio will show a messagebox with a matching aspect ratio
+* Mouse over the dropdown box to see the list of available aspect ratio
+* If your aspect ratio is not matching with one of the ones within the script, you will need to use the link above to determine which is the closest ratio to your own.